bargavj/Texas-100X/README.md

 - `attribute_idx` contains the index of each catrgorical feature in `texas_100x_features.p`.
 - `attribute_dict` contains the feature dictionary with a label for each feature outcome.
 - `max_attr_vals` contains the maximum value of each feature, since the feature values in `texas_100x_features.p` are normalized by dividing with the maximum value.

+## Disclosure

+This data set is only intended to be used as a real-world benchmark data set for machine learning tasks and to analyze the privacy leakage of the models.
+The records in the data set are anonymized to protect the identity of the patients and only a numeric Hospital ID is provided for the sake of demographic visualization and data sampling.
+Any attempt to identify the individuals is strictly prohibited.
+Finally, no demographic conclusions or decisions should be made from the data set that harm the population.

+## Source

+Texas Hospital Inpatient Discharge Public Use Data File, [Quarters 1-4, 2006].
+Texas Department of State Health Services, Austin, Texas.
+[June 21, 2022].